IVSoftware/E764-with-level-drag-drop/README.md

         }
     }

+When the `DropBelow` value toggles at the midpoint of the drag over _or_ when the target row changes, the affected row(s) need to be redrawn.

+    public bool DropBelow
+    {
+        get => _dropBelow;
+        set
+        {
+            if (!Equals(_dropBelow, value))
+            {
+                _dropBelow = value;
+    #if true
+                // "Minimal redraw" version
+                RefreshRow(CurrentGroupRowInfo.RowHandle);
+    #else
+                // But if drawing artifacts are present, refresh
+                // the entire control surface instead.
+                GridControl.Refresh();
+    #endif
+            }
+        }
+    }
+    bool _dropBelow = false;

 ***
 **OnDrop**

-The `ItemsArray` for the removed records is stashed in a dictionary to allow reassignment before adding inserting the same `DataRow` instance at a new index.
+The `ItemsArray` for the removed records is stashed in a dictionary to allow reassignment before inserting the same `DataRow` instance at a new index.
 Adjustments to the insert operation are made depending on the value of the `DropBelow` boolean which was set in the `MouseMove` handler.

     protected virtual void OnDrop()
     {